Towards all-order factorization of QED amplitudes at next-to-leading power: Introduction

 While the radiative jet function significantly extends the applicability of the factorization beyond the original LBK theorem, there are additional types of radiative jets beyond one loop.
 These describe for example a soft emission from \emph{multiple} highly energetic particles in the \emph{same} collinear direction emanating from the hard scattering, which has been studied for Yukawa theory in \cite{Gervais:2017yxv}.
 The extension of this analysis to QED, classifying all types of radiative jets, is necessary to describe soft radiation in QED at NLP to all orders in perturbation theory, and is addressed in this paper.

 Factorization theorems for amplitudes or cross sections involving soft emissions have also been studied using an effective field theory approach, specifically within Soft-Collinear Effective Theory (SCET)~\cite{Bauer:2000ew, Bauer:2000yr, Bauer:2001ct,Bauer:2001yt,Beneke:2002ph}.
 SCET describes the soft and collinear limits of QCD as separate degrees of freedom, each with their own Lagrangian.
 The elastic amplitude ${\cal M}_n$ in the factorization in \eqref{factLP} is encoded in terms of effective $n$-jet operators and their corresponding short-distance coefficients, which capture the contribution from hard loops.
 At LP, soft emissions from hard particles can be described by Wilson lines, as in the diagrammatic picture.
-Beyond LP, these soft emissions follow from time-ordered non-local operators made out of soft and collinear fields, with insertions of the power-suppressed soft and collinear Lagrangian.
+Beyond LP, these soft emissions follow from time-ordered non-local operators made out of soft and collinear fields, where the power suppression follows either from additional insertions of the power-suppressed soft and collinear Lagrangian, or from subleading operators describing the hard scattering.
 Within SCET it is possible to define matrix elements which are equivalent to the radiative jets of the diagrammatic approach~\cite{Larkoski:2014bxa,Moult:2019mog,Beneke:2019oqx}.
 Several investigations have been conducted within SCET, including but not limited to soft gluon corrections, such as studies of the anomalous dimension of power-suppressed operators~\cite{Beneke:2017ztn, Beneke:2018rbh,Beneke:2019kgv}, the basis of power-suppressed hard-scattering operators for several processes~\cite{Moult:2017rpl,Feige:2017zci,Chang:2017atu}, the application to subtractions \cite{Moult:2016fqy,Boughezal:2016zws,Moult:2017jsg,Boughezal:2018mvf,Ebert:2018lzn,Boughezal:2019ggi,Ebert:2018gsn} and resummation of NLP LLs in a variety of processes~\cite{Moult:2018jjd,Beneke:2018gvs, Beneke:2019mua,Moult:2019uhz,Liu:2019oav,Wang:2019mym,Liu:2020ydl,Liu:2020eqe}.